 Our licensed intellectual property and future intellectual property will have limited windows of enforcement.
 Substantially all of our licensed IP is expected to expire between 2021 and 2028, excluding any extension or adjustment of patent terms that may be available.
-This gives us a limited window of opportunity to market and expand our proprietary technology and services.
-We may face the development of similar technology from our competitors after the expiration of our IP portfolio, which could impede our revenue and growth.
+Following the expiration and termination of the patents relating to our licensed technology, we may face the development of similar technology from our competitors or other market participants, which could impede our revenue and growth.